95gas/ENSSAT-Vue-PWA/README.md

    4. Click on 'Deploy site' at the bottom of the page.
    5. Click on 'Preview' at the top of the page to launch the site.
    6. Enjoy.

+---

+## Bugs known

+In the OFFLINE USE v-calendar is not working properly.
+In particular:
+1. The calendar is not going to be redirected to the view with the current month.
+2. The component built with v-calendar ( that is the component 'CalendarLayout.vue' ) is not going to be rerendered by updating its key.
+This causes the overlapping of the events of the new calendar with the ones of the previous calendar, but ONLY on the current month view.
+Indeed, by moving to a different month, the component is going to be updated 'manually' and there is no longer the overlapping of the new and old events.